Moving to Ajman, the UAE

 When we asked people what advice they would give someone preparing to move to Ajman, they said:

 "Ajman is one of the seven emirates that make up the United Arab Emirates (UAE), and it is the smallest in terms of area.
 Despite its size, Ajman offers a unique blend of modern city life and traditional Emirati culture, making it an attractive destination for expats.
 Before moving to Ajman, it's important to understand that the UAE is a Muslim country, and its laws and customs reflect this.
 Respect for local customs and traditions is expected, and public displays of affection, consumption of alcohol outside licensed venues, and inappropriate dressing can lead to fines or imprisonment.
 The official language in Ajman is Arabic, but English is widely spoken, especially in business settings.
 However, learning some basic Arabic phrases can be beneficial and is appreciated by locals.
 The cost of living in Ajman is lower compared to other emirates like Dubai and Abu Dhabi.
 Housing is more affordable, and you can get more space for your money.
 However, it's important to negotiate your salary to ensure it covers your living expenses.
 Ajman has a hot desert climate, with extremely hot summers and warm winters.
 It's important to stay hydrated and protect yourself from the sun.
 The healthcare system in Ajman is of a high standard, with both public and private healthcare facilities available.
 However, health insurance is mandatory in the UAE, so ensure you have adequate coverage.
 Ajman is a safe city with a low crime rate.
 However, like anywhere, it's important to take basic precautions to protect your personal safety and belongings.
 The education system in Ajman offers a variety of curricula from around the world.
 However, school fees can be high, so if you're moving with children, it's important to factor this into your budget.
 Driving is the most common mode of transportation in Ajman, and the road network is extensive.
 However, traffic can be heavy, especially during peak hours.
 Public transportation is limited, but taxis are widely available and reasonably priced.
 Finally, it's important to note that the UAE has strict laws on certain medications.
-If you're on prescription medication, check whether it's legal in the UAE and if you need to carry a doctor's note or prescription with you," remarked one expat in Ajman, the UAE.
+If you're on prescription medication, check whether it's legal in the UAE and if you need to carry a doctor's note or prescription with you," explained one expat living in Ajman, the UAE.

 How do I find a place to live in Ajman?